Sober Living Home

 - Meal prep: If meals are shared amongst the community, then grocery shopping, planning, and meal prep might also be assigned to residents on rotation.

-- Personal treatment plan goals: If the sober living home insists residents develop a treatment plan and engage with in-house case managers.
+- Personal treatment plan goals: If the sober home insists residents develop a treatment plan and engage with in-house case managers.
 They’ll also be expected to work during the week and continue to progress toward therapy goals.

 If all requirements are satisfied, residents may earn privileges that usually come in the form of additional freedom.
 These could include some or all of the following: